Tauhid25/Tauhid25/README.md

 ## 🚀 About Me

-<p>I’m Tauhidur Rahman, a passionate MERN Stack Developer from Bangladesh.
+<p>I’m Tauhidur Rahman, a passionate Full Stack Web Developer from Bangladesh.
 I love building full-stack web applications that solve real-world problems.
 I enjoy learning new technologies, collaborating on open-source projects, and continuously improving my skills to create clean, scalable, and efficient code that makes a meaningful impact.</p>

 ## 🚀 Currently,